top of page

 Want to know more?
 Kick up your feet because it is a journey!!!

 I began my M.M. at the University of Michigan in 2013.
 During that time, I experienced numbness issues while playing the clarinet.
-I had some extra time on my hands while I couldn’t practice so I looked for a job and found one with the Michigan men’s gymnastics team.
-They offered me a job running the floor at their meets.
+I had some extra time on my hands while I couldn’t practice, so I got a job with the Michigan men’s gymnastics team.
+They offered me the opportunity to run the floor at their NCAA meets.
 Never had I ever been on a gymnastics competition floor, but sure… I could run one.
 As chance would have it, I understood the role immediately and have since run the floor at NCAA Championships and B1G Championships.

 IMG_0011.jpg